-The Canadian International Stakes is the last major horse race held in Canada each year.
-It’s held in late October at the Woodbine Racetrack in Toronto.
-The race is run by 3-year-olds and up over a distance of 1.5 miles.
-It carries a purse of $1 million, which ensures that top horses from around the world will still make the trek to Toronto when the weather is starting to turn cold.
+The Canadian International Stakes is usually the final major horse race held in Canada each year.
+It’s generally held in late October at the Woodbine Racetrack in Toronto.
+The race is run by 3-year-olds and up over a distance of 1.5 miles on the E.P.
+Taylor Turf Course at Woodbine.

 Click here for news and information on the upcoming Canadian International Stakes race from the official website.

-Woodbine Entertainment will take bets on the Canadian International Stakes directly at the racetrack, but if you can’t make it out to Toronto to place your bets you can also do so online at any of our recommended racebooks listed below.
+Woodbine Entertainment will take bets on the Canadian International Stakes directly at the racetrack, but if you can’t make it out to Toronto to place your bets you can also do so online at BetOnline.ag, our recommended betting site for Woodbine races.

 Where To Bet On The Canadian International Stakes